-8.3 Campus-based Research Facilities - 40m interferometer (CIT), LASTI (MIT)
+8.4 Campus-based Research Facilities

 LIGO's campus-based research facilities provide special test and research facilities at MIT and Caltech.
 These include the MIT test interferometer (LASTI), the Caltech 40-meter test interferometer, and other smaller facilities and supporting infrastructure such as ancillary facilities used for optics, laser and noise research, metrology, and materials research.
 The group managing each facility is responsible for its readiness and availability and for supporting the research and test activities carried out by LIGO Laboratory and collaborating investigators who use the facility.
 Their responsibilities include calibration, documenting procedures, and training investigators.